Everyday Systems : HabitCal [ log in ]

 Browser support

-It should work in recent versions of Firefox, IE, and safari.
+It should work in recent versions of Firefox, Chrome, IE, and safari.
 No idea about others.
 I'm just one guy doing this in my spare time.
 I barely have time to test these.

 Dislaimers/Terms of Use